 - The ITIL Service Strategy stage is the first stage in the ITIL Service Lifecycle and guides the development of IT service management by understanding the organization’s objectives and customer needs.

 - The ITIL Service Design stage is the second stage in the ITIL Service Lifecycle, and focuses on meeting customer needs by turning the organization’s service strategy into an executable plan for delivering business objectives.

 - The ITIL Service Operation is the fourth stage in the ITIL Service Lifecycle, and focuses on ensuring IT systems run efficiently by effectively managing the organization’s services in the supported environments.

 - The ITIL Continual Service Improvement stage is the fifth and final stage in the ITIL Service Lifecycle, and focuses on re-aligning IT services to changing business needs by identifying and implementing incremental service improvements for the organization.

 Thought Rock offers online ITIL exam and ITIL Foundation certified training including comprehensive coverage of the ITIL Service Lifecycle framework.
-To inquire about Thought Rock’s ITIL 4 certification and training bundle, we invite you to send us an email today at [email protected], or chat with us live anytime online, 24 hours a day.
+To inquire about Thought Rock’s ITIL 4 certification exam voucher and training bundle, we invite you to send us an email today at [email protected], or chat with us live anytime online, 24 hours a day.